 Dr. Imani Woody answered the call to provide a space where LGBTQ elders can bring their whole self to be safe and looked after during these years.
 Her goal is to eliminate LGBTQ elder isolation.

 Dr. Woody founded Mary’s House for Older Adults, Inc. after hearing a story of an older gentleman who passed away in his retirement home, but was not found for five days.
-It was later discovered that he was a gay man with no family, children and no one to check on him.
+It was later discovered that he was a gay man with no family, no children, and no one to check on him.
 This was unacceptable to Dr. Woody and she vowed to change this for others.
 Always drawn to the service of others, she has dedicated her life to helping those who need a voice.

 Dr. Woody stays busy within the LGBTQ community.
 In addition to her new venture with Mary’s House, she also is the Chair for SAGE Metro DC and stays active with the international presence of Metropolitan Community Churches.
 She also spends much of her me being her own boss at her firm, IWF Consulting.
 Her services include non-profit organization with a focus in board governance.
 She lives her passion daily by providing life coaching that empowers people to live their lives more fully.

 “I want my legacy to be that I loved my wife, family and friends,” says Dr. Woody.
 “That my word was as good as my signature.
-That I was an opimist and would see the good in most people and things.
+That I was an optimist and would see the good in most people and things.
 That I believed in the NASA saying ‘Failure is not an option’ because as human beings we have the capacity to figure out and succeed.”

 By Katy Ray